campbell000/blog/content/articles/about.md

 Each article has it's own comments section, but if you want to contact me directly, you can email me directly at: <a href="mailto:contactme@nevermeant.dev">contactme@nevermeant.dev</a>

 ## How Frequently Will This Site be Updated?
-Probably about once a week, as long as I'm the only contributor.
+~~Probably about once a week.~~ When I think that I have something interesting to say.

 ## Why Does this Blog Exist?
 It exists because I simply enjoy writing about things that interest me.
 But the answer obviously doesn't end there.
 If it did, then why wouldn't I simply post to Facebook, or Reddit, or one of the other big information/content aggregation platforms?